baccigalupi/node-axle/README.md

 Axel
 ====

-Axel is a series of pseudo-classical inhert classes and pattern extracted from the front-end framework [Wheel.js](http://github.com/baccigalupi/wheel.js) and ported to node.js.
+Axel is a series of pseudo-classical inheritance classes and pattern extracted from the front-end framework [Wheel.js](http://github.com/baccigalupi/wheel.js) and ported to node.js.
 The class structure is inspired by Ruby, with inheritance of both class